Postgraduate (MSc, MA, MBA and PhD) Programs in Healthcare Management

 Numerous substantial trends continue to drive this field, including:

 Choosing a masters program

-Most healthcare master’s programmes are one year in length but otherwise differ in many ways.
+Most healthcare masters programs are one year in length but otherwise differ in many ways.
 Some are orientated toward administration; others toward policy.
-Their institutional settings also vary: healthcare master’s programmes can be offered in business schools, public administration schools, or schools of health (or human ecology).
+Their institutional settings also vary: healthcare masters programs can be offered in business schools, public administration schools, or schools of health (or human ecology).
 Some courses are meant for those entirely new to the field; others for those already trained in one medical field or another.
-Few programmes are designed to be all things to all people (and of those that are, even fewer succeed).
+Few programs are designed to be all things to all people (and of those that are, even fewer succeed).
 Thus, it is critical you know what focus will best suit your needs.

-The prerequisites vary according to the type of institution offering the programme and its intended audience.
-For instance, some programmes are aimed at those who already have some type of medical or nursing degree.
-Many programmes that allow or require specialisation also demand relevant coursework for your chosen speciality.
+The prerequisites vary according to the type of institution offering the program and its intended audience.
+For instance, some postgraduate programs are aimed at those who already have some type of medical or nursing degree.
+Many programs that allow or require specialisation also demand relevant coursework for your chosen speciality.
 Thus, if you intend to focus on information systems management in health service organisations, you may well need to meet typical IT requirements for programming ability and the like.

 The trends cited above make it clear that healthcare will take a growing share of most nations’ (growing) economies.
 This will drive a continuing increase in demand for skilled professionals into the foreseeable future and beyond.

 Typical job titles

 Healthcare management differs greatly from one country to another.
 The economic, managerial, and political environments vary so greatly that someone starting out in the field would do well to focus initially on readings keyed to his or her chosen country.
 One exception is provided by Angela Coulter and Chris Ham, editors, The Global Challenge of Healthcare Rationing (Open University Press), which takes an interesting look at aspects of healthcare around the world.

 Closely related fields